We might have heard that you need to complete your High School to be eligible for the diversity visa lottery program. That’s true.

 What occupations qualify for the DV program?

 The Department of State will use the U.S. Department of Labor’s (DOL) O*Net Online database to determine qualifying work experience.
 The O*Net Online database categorizes job experience into five “job zones.”

 While the DOL website lists many occupations, not all occupations qualify for the DV program.

-To qualify for a DV on the basis of your work experience, you must have, within the past five years, two years of experience in an occupation classified in a Specific Vocational Preparation (SVP) range of 7.0 or higher.
+To qualify for a DV based on your work experience, you must have two years of experience in an occupation classified in a Specific Vocational Preparation (SVP) range of 7.0 or higher within the past five years.

-If you do not meet the requirements for education or work experience, your entry will be disqualified at the time of your visa interview, and no visas will be issued to you or any of your family members.
+Suppose you do not meet the requirements for education or work experience.
+In that case, your entry will be disqualified at the time of your visa interview, and no visas will be issued to you or any of your family members.